Maaz-R-Khan/Maaz-R-Khan/README.md

 ### Hey there!
 I'm Maaz Khan 👋
 I'm a Software Engineer and fourth-year Computer Science student at Farmingdale State College.

-🚀 Currently an SWE Intern at Cowan Consulting LC, where I'm building and refining full-stack features for real-world client applications using React, Firebase, and Stripe.
+🚀 Formerly a SWE Intern at Cowan Consulting LC, where I'm built and refined full-stack features for real-world client applications using React, Firebase, and Stripe.

 🛠️ I've developed and deployed multiple projects—from a property management platform to an AI-powered productivity tool—focusing on clean UI, usability, and functional backends.